cocos-creator/firedoc-2.x/docs/classes/DocBuilder.md

 ##### method: `mixExternal()`

-Fetches the remote data and fires the callback when it's all complete
+Fetches the remote data and fires the callback when it&#x27;s all complete

 | meta |   |
 |------|---|